DankBulls/danknet/README.md

 - **Best Times**: Know exactly when to hunt with hourly activity predictions
-- **Weather Impact**: Understand how weather affects your hunt **See other hunters**: See other hunters in your party using LoRa **Message other hunters**: Message other hunters in your party using LoRa
+- **Weather Impact**: Understand how weather affects your hunt **See other hunters**: See other hunters in your party using LoRa **Message other Dank Bull hunters**: Message other hunters in your party using LoRa

 ### AI-Powered Insights
 - **Animal Behavior**: Learn how animals move and behave in your hunting area